seanmiddleditch/CPlusPlus/flat_containers_redux.md

 #### Standalone Container

-Feedback from Kona indicted that the committee prefers standalone containers rather than an adaptor.
+Feedback from Kona indicated that the committee prefers standalone containers rather than an adaptor.
 This paper proposes the new containers flat_map, flat_set, flat_multimap, and flat_multiset.

 #### Reference Proxies